 Proposals submitted to the GeoPRISMS Program should include a statement in the Project Description addressing the relevance of the proposed study to the overall goals of the program and the connections of the research to initiative primary sites and/or thematic studies.
-Proposals will be reviewed in accordance with established NSF procedures and the criteria described in the GPG (http://www.nsf.gov/pubsys/ods/getpub.cfm?gpg) and the additional solicitation specific review criteria.
+Proposals will be reviewed in accordance with established NSF procedures and the criteria described in the PAPPG and the additional solicitation specific review criteria.
 Competition for GeoPRISMS funding will take place once a year and proposals will be evaluated by a joint Earth and Ocean Sciences panel.
 The proposal deadline for each year is for funding in the following fiscal year.
 Proposals can be submitted to either of the two programs named below, depending on their degree of relevance to marine or onshore work.
 Questions regarding proposal preparation and deadlines should be directed to the program officers listed in this solicitation for the following programs.
-Proposals for some of the overarching science topics can also be submitted, with prior program-officer concurrence, to Core programs and other special programs in these two Divisions.
+Proposals for some of the overarching science topics can also be submitted, with prior program-officer concurrence, to other programs in these two Divisions.